This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cordyceps also top the charts as one of the best foods for athletes due to their antioxidant content.
 The antioxidants found in cordyceps can help reduce free radical formation to promote muscle recovery between workouts.

 Although most often consumed in powdered form, cordyceps can also be found whole or dried at health food stores and online retailers alike.
-They can be used to make broth, tea or soup — or even added to smoothies to bump up the potential health benefits.
+They can be used to make broth, tea or soup, or they can even be added to smoothies to bump up the potential health benefits.

 3. Coconut oil